'Avengers: Endgame' shatters records with $1.2 billion opening

-Marvel Studios' "Avengers: Endgame" made an estimated $1.2 billion at the worldwide box office for its opening, according to Disney (DIS).
+Marvel Studios' "Avengers: Endgame" made an estimated $1.2 billion at the worldwide box office for its opening, according to Disney.
 It is the only film in history to cross the $1 billion mark for its debut.

 It broke the previous record by hundreds of millions of dollars.
 Its prequel "Avengers: Infinity War" formerly held the record making $640 million for its opening last year.